Interactive Inference: A Neuromorphic Theory of Human-Computer Interaction: The Case of Unequal Variances

 There are some cases in which the simplification of the KL divergence to a square function of the SNR does not work.
 Consider the example of the distribution of socks that need to be placed in the drawer.
 We note that we could consider this task a compound task in which we sum the individual KL divergences of the movement of each individual sock.
 In this example, we are simply going to take the average of these, in an attempt to describe the overall relative entropy of the task with one KL metric.

-We recognize that the difficulty of this task is not just governed by the size of the drawer and average distance of socks, but also by the number and distribution of socks in the room or house.
-This means that there is a discrepancy between the size of the distribution of socks, our posterior, and the goal, our prior.
-This discrepancy also increases the KL divergence describing the difficulty of the task.
-To calculate the KL divergence, we need to capture this difference in distributions between goal and progress.
+We recognize that the surprise in this task is not just governed by the noise scale, size of the drawer or average distance of socks, but also by the number and distribution of socks in the room or house.
+This means that there may be a discrepancy between the size of the distribution of socks, our posterior, and the goal, our prior.
+This discrepancy also increases the KL divergence describing the surprise of the task.
+To calculate the KL divergence, we need to capture this difference.
 While the original integral does this for any distribution, including non-Gaussians, it is computationally expensive and not formulated in terms of SNR.
 There exists a more general function that is mathematically identical to \autoref{equation:KL} that describes the KL divergence in cases of Gaussian distributions with unequal variances \cite{Moulin:2014}:

 The expectation under $P(s)$ equals:

 Substituting expectations: